Who Can Treewalk?

 To be able to treewalk, customers must have a reasonable level of fitness and all treewalkers must be able to walk unaided, including young children.
-Children cannot be carried at any stage along the walk, either in front or back carriers, in an adult’s arms or on shoulders.
+Children cannot be carried at any stage along the walk, either in front or back carriers, in an adult’s arms or on shoulders, but we do have two baby strollers available for infants (see here).
 There is a maximum weight of 120 kg for any one individual.

 The youngest we’ve had on the treewalk was 18-months old and the oldest was 97-years old…so what’s stopping you?!